UniM$^2$AE: Multi-modal Masked Autoencoders with Unified 3D Representation for 3D Perception in Autonomous Driving: Experiments

 \subsubsection{Pre-training}

-During this stage, the perception ranges are restricted to $\left[-50m, 50m\right]$ for X- and Y-axes, $\left[-5m, 3m\right]$ for Z-axes.
-Each voxel has dimensions of $\left(0.5m, 0.5m, 4m\right)$.
+During this stage, the perception ranges are restricted to [-50m, 50m] for \textit{x}- and \textit{y}-axes, [-5m, 3m] for \textit{z}-axes.
+Each voxel has dimensions of (0.5m, 0.5m, 4m).
 In terms of input data masking during the training phase, our experiments have determined that a masking ratio of 70\% for the LiDAR branch and 75\% for the camera branch yields optimal results.
 By default, all the MAE methods are trained with a total of 200 epochs on 8 GPUs, a base learning rate of 2.5e-5.
 Detailed configurations are reported in the supplemental material.